 I don’t like to overshare about personal issues in this blog, but the story requires this context: my father, who passed away in August 2009, and I were not close.
 It was complicated in many ways, as many parent-child relationships are, and we drifted far apart as I got older.
 In fact, when my father died, I had not seen him in years, and I was actively struggling with the role I was going to allow him to play in my soon-to-be-born son’s life.
 I worried about it a lot.
 But then, as often happens, fate took care of the problem.
-My father died in August and my son was born in November.
+My father died that August and my son was born later that same year, in November.
 Life goes on.

-The point of the story in yesterday’s workshop was that it demonstrates how different the world is today.
+The point of the story in the workshop was that it demonstrates how different the world is today.
 That story would never, ever happen now.
-Because of cable TV, smart phones, news alerts on your phones, friends texting friends news in real-time… there is really no way we could have watched that game without already knowing the result.
+Because of cable TV, smart phones, news alerts on your phones, friends texting about news in real-time… there is really no way we could have watched that game without already knowing the result.
 But we were living inside an information bubble that no longer exists.

 We can draw all sorts of implications from the changes that this story reveals.
 But we can leave the specifics of those changes to another post… this post is already long enough.

 For now, let’s just say that while talking about how much the world of communication and information has changed in my lifetime, I recalled a story about a father and a son and a historic game.
 It is, without question, the happiest memory I have of my father.

 Have a great day.